Profiles: Patrick Coughlin

 It would be easy to say that Patrick wanted to be a lawyer from the beginning, but that would not be the case.
 He was a good student who originally wanted to be either a veterinarian or a medical doctor.
 He also loved sports.
 In fact, out of high school he had received football scholarship offers from both Arizona State and the University of Arizona, yet opted for Santa Clara University in the Bay Area.
 At Santa Clara, he was a pre-med student who also played cornerback on the school's football team, but had to give up athletics due to a string of concussions.
 After graduation, Patrick coached and attended university in Pueblo, Mexico with hopes of gaining more education before applying to med schools.
 However, after working in a hospital for a year, Coughlin decided that a career in medicine was not in the cards for him, and he opted to apply to law school.

-Coughlin’s most lasting impression of GGU Law was “there was always somebody there that wanted to help me do something or understand something, or get to the next level of something.
+Coughlin's most lasting impression of GGU Law was there was always somebody there that wanted to help me do something or understand something, or get to the next level of something.
 There was never any criticism without guidance.
-And if there was a need to reach out—let’s say it was [for?]
-Law Review or something else I was doing—my advisor looked it over.”
+And if there was a need to reach outlets, my advisor looked it over.

 Although he was a full-time day student, Patrick often took night classes.
 In addition to supporting himself and going to school full-time with a challenging schedule, he also managed to become Notes and Comments Editor of the Law Review.
 Although his work schedule made his life difficult, he worked hard enough in school to finish the Department of Justice Honors Program in the appellate section.